 - research degree continuing students who make satisfactory progress into their research degree program.
 Enrolment occurs during January and February each year once the report of the student's progress is received.

-The Commonwealth Department of Industry, Innovation Science, Research and Tertiary Education (DIISRTE) requires that a reporting date be determined for each Unit of Study being offered in an academic year.
-These are known as 'census dates' and the University is required to report the student load to DIISRTE on those dates.
+The Australian Government requires that a reporting date be determined for each Unit of Study being offered in an academic year.
+These are known as 'census dates' and the University is required to report the student load to the government on those dates.